-We are pleased to tell you about a great new feature included in the AimBetter monitor that will tremendously assist administrators by alerting them to any query that is performing a query plan that may need attention.
+We are pleased to introduce a powerful new feature in the AimBetter monitor that significantly helps administrators identify queries with execution plans that may require attention.

-Users of AimBetter console are already familiar with real-time ability to detect missing or corrupted indexes and flag the query as needing investigation.
+AimBetter users are already familiar with the platform’s real-time ability to detect missing or corrupted indexes and flag queries that should be investigated.

-As can be seen, there is a sign on the top-level view whenever a running plan has one of these conditions, and the exact condition is identified in the detailed description of the query status.
+As shown, a visual indicator appears in the top-level view whenever a running query plan contains one of these conditions, while the specific issue is clearly identified in the detailed query status information.

-This example illustrates a simultaneous complex SQL query (producing a cluster index scan) and an OS anti-virus scan diagnostic.
+The example below demonstrates a complex SQL query generating a Clustered Index Scan alongside an operating system anti-virus scan diagnostic.

 TABLE SCAN